Effective Workflow Automation with Grunt [Step-by-Step Guide]

 • Require it in the Gruntfile

-• Write a task
+• Write the task

 • Add it to a task group if needed

-(1) Find And Install Plugin
+1. Find and Install Plugin

 npm install grunt-contrib-uglify --save-dev